Incentive-Aware Models of Financial Networks: Insights for Regulators

 {\bf Empirical Results for the Source Detection Problem (Simulated Data).} Here, we set the covariance $\Sigma=D^{1/2} (R + \mathcal{E}) D^{1/2}$, where $D$ is a diagonal matrix, $R$ a correlation matrix, and $\mathcal{E}$ a noise matrix.
 If $\mathcal{E}=0$, then $D_{ii}$ would be the variance of firm $i$.
 We set $D_{ii}$ according to a power law: $D_{ii} = i^{-\alpha}$ for an $\alpha > 0$.
 Larger values of $\alpha$ correspond to greater skew in the variances.
 We choose $R$ to be an equi-correlation matrix with $1$ along the diagonal and $\rho \in (0, 1)$ everywhere else.
 We draw the error matrix $\mathcal{E}$ from a scaled Wishart distribution: $\mathcal{E} = \norm R\norm_2 \cdot \mathcal{W}(\sqrt{\eps}\cdot I_n, n) / n$ for some chosen the noise level $\eps$.
 As $\eps$ increases, the noise $\mathcal{E}$ dominates $R$.

-Figure \ref{fig:equicorr} shows the success rate of source detection over $1000$ experiments for various values of $(\eps, \alpha)$ for $\rho = 0.1$.
+Figure \ref{fig:equicorr} shows the success rate of source detection over $1000$ experiments for various values of $(\eps, \alpha)$ for $\rho = 0.1$ and $n=50$.
 As $\alpha$ increases, the variances become more skewed and the source detection can fail even with $\eps=0$ noise.
 When $\eps$ grows, the success rate for the source detection problem goes to zero.
 This suggests that skew combined with noise makes source detection difficult.
+These trends occur even if we only test whether the source belongs to the $10$ most changed contracts (Figure \ref{fig:equicorr-right}), as opposed to single largest change (Figure \ref{fig:equicorr-left}).
 We observe similar results for real-world choices of $\Sigma$, as we show next.